victorths/conduit/conduit/doc/source/docs/application/configure.md

 ## Configuring HTTPS

-By default, an Conduit application does not use HTTPS.
-In many cases, an Conduit application sits behind an SSL-enabled load balancer or some other proxy.
+By default, a Conduit application does not use HTTPS.
+In many cases, a Conduit application sits behind an SSL-enabled load balancer or some other proxy.
 The traffic from the load balancer is sent to the Conduit application unencrypted over HTTP.

 However, Conduit may be configured to manage HTTPS connections itself.
-By passing the value private key and SSL certificate paths as options to `--ssl-key-path` _and_ `--ssl-certificate-path` in `conduit serve`, an Conduit application will configure itself to only allow HTTPS connections.
+By passing the value private key and SSL certificate paths as options to `--ssl-key-path` _and_ `--ssl-certificate-path` in `conduit serve`, a Conduit application will configure itself to only allow HTTPS connections.

 ```bash
 conduit serve --ssl-key-path server.key.pem --ssl-certificate-path server.cert.pem